danielnuriyev/engineering-blog/minimal-requirements-for-a-good-software-engineer.md

 ### Object Oriented

 OO Design is a must for designing complex systems.
 Use C++ when you learn this.
 There are languages with better OO design but C++ is a good first step in this direction after C.

+Learn "design patterns".
+There are also non OO design patterns.

 ### Blockchain